-I’ve worked directly with metaphor for 30 years, both professionally and personally, and there’s one image that has never let me go: I am a plant and I’m growing in rich, fertile soil.
-On a personal level, when I don’t know what to do or something in life is troubling me, all I need is [ Read more … ]
+I’ve worked directly with metaphor for 30 years, both professionally and personally, and there’s one image that has never let me go: I’m a plant rooted in rich, fertile soil.
+On a personal level, when I don’t know what to do or something in life is troubling me, all I need is to open myself [ Read more … ]

 Philosophers throughout history have asserted that “the fundamental nature of the world is aesthetic” (Alfred North Whitehead, Gregory Bateson,James Hillman, Martin Foss,Donald Winnicott to name a few.)
 That said, it’s interesting that the word aesthetics comes from the Greek word “aisthenesthai” which is the ability to perceive.
 James Hillman writes, “Aesthetics in this primordial sense involves sensing the things of [ Read more … ]

 In a meeting in late December 2006, the President of a small university asked me what course I wanted to teach in their Ph.D.
 Psychology program.
 Instead of responding with the curricula that I was already prepared to teach, to my surprise I found myself blurting out… “metaphor.”
 The topic was right there; there was [ Read more … ]